 Therefore, we only have the second and the last equation:

-So matrices that commute with A matrix are all those that check the two previous equations.
-Thus, substituting the expressions found in the unknown matrix at the beginning, we can find the formula of matrices that commute with matrix A:
+So matrices that commute with matrix are all those that check the two previous equations.
+Thus, substituting the expressions found in the unknown matrix at the beginning, we can find the formula of matrices that commute with matrix

-Where b and d are two real numbers.
+are two real numbers.